 |The booking requires to be made at least 1 day earlier|

-Below is the Kintamani tour itinerary for an entire day from 10 hours to 11 hours with the selection to visit the best points of interest from Balitourify.com.
+Below is the full day Kintamani tour itinerary from 10 hours to 11 hours with the selection to visit the best points of interest from Balitourify.com.

-Bear in mind that the full day trip to Kintamani Volcano is a private tour, which is only you (your family or your companions) and our tour driver.
+Bear in mind that the full day Kintamani Bali tour is a private tour, which is only you (your family or your companions) and our tour driver.

 The Kintamani Volcano Bali Tour Itinerary is flexible, it means you can change/add/skip the places based on your interest as long as it in one direction to the main spot and the time availability.